simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_170_system-parameters-list/system-parameters-list.md

 **Description**

-- Optional parameter to force only one host to run Unique cron-jobs.
+- Optional parameter to force only one host to run Unique cron-jobs (i.e. get the `CRON_LOCK`),
-- The value is the endpoint URL of the node/host, when the value is updated the cluster must be restarted.
+- The value is the endpoint URL of the node/host, when the value is updated the cluster must be restarted,
-- When this parameter exists, no ping/failover will be done by the platform to re-affect the `CRON_LOCK`.
+- When this parameter exists, no ping/failover will be done by the platform to re-affect the `CRON_LOCK`,
-- The operator must ensure that this host is always available because no other host will get the `CRON_LOCK` automatically.
+- The operator must ensure that this host is always available because no other host will get the `CRON_LOCK` automatically,
 - See the log at startup of each host to check that the URL is correctly defined.

 ### `DATETIME_HOUR_STEP`